BojanJurca/Lightweight-Standard-Template-Library-STL-for-Arduino/README.md

 ### lists

-Lists are single linked nodes (to preserve memory space) and have extra flag to keep and report the information about errors that occured during list operations.
-Lists reside either on the heap or in PSRAM (if it is available).
+This implementation provides singly linked lists designed with memory efficiency in mind.
+Each list maintains an internal flag that tracks and reports errors during list operations.
+Lists can be allocated on the heap or in PSRAM when available.

 ```C++